gfabricante/ERT_Project/README.md

 - We were able to mitigate this time by introducing two things:
   - a header file defining all of the constants
   - declaring our variables as global variables, allowing us to declare the variables once rather than redeclaring it repeatedly in the nested loop
-- An interesting roadblock we ran into:
+- We encountered an interesting roadblock:
   - At first we defined any variable that could be defined before the loop with a helper function.
   - Unfortunately, the issue with this is that it required the user to invoke calculateConstants() before the loop in their source code
     - This meant the user would have to manually call calculateConstants() before calling function_j()